compendio/goldbug-manual/README.md

 With the additional settings on this tab page for the upload, the user can still define the size and the path for the download area.

-The successfully downloaded parts are called "Mosaics" at the StarBeam and stored in the same path of the installation on the hard disk.
+Successfully downloaded parts are called "Mosaics" within StarBeam and stored in the same path of the installation on the hard disk.
 Similar to a puzzle, the mosaic pieces are assembled into a full mosaic, the resulting file.

-The still-to-be-transferred file parts are called "links" in StarBeam (see also the term "chunks" in the old EDonkey network or the term "blocks" in the Gnutella network, by the use of the then used there Tiger -Tree hashes was coined).
+The still-to-be-transferred file parts are called "links" in StarBeam (see also the term "chunks" in the old EDonkey network or the term "blocks" in the Gnutella network, which was coined by the use of the then there used Tiger–Tree-Hashes).

 ### 11.3.1 Tool: Star Beam Analyzer

 If a file was not successfully transferred 100%, it can be checked with the StarBeam Analyzer tool.
 This determines if all mosaic parts are present or if any links / chunks / blocks or packages still to be transferred are missing.
-If any links are missing, the SB Analyzer will create a magnetic URI that the friend can reenter in his upload tab.
+If any links are missing, the SB Analyzer will create a magnet URI that the friend can re-enter in his upload tab.
 Then only the missing links or mosaics are sent again.

 Figure: File transfer using Starbeam: analysis tool for the chunks